top of page

 • Belgian Climate Centre FAQs

-• How to better communicate climate science to policy? - Chair: Bart Rymen (Belspo)
+• How to better communicate climate science to policy? - Chair: Bart Rymen (IPCC National focal Point, Belspo)

 salle-musee-royal-beau-art-CERAU.jpeg